A Hamburger Today

 - Aji panca: Very light and berry-like, with a good kick.
 Tastes almost like blueberries.
 I found it best with lighter and berry-like chocolates so its fruity nuances don't get covered up, though it's also very good with acidic chocolate (see below).

 - Aleppo: Fresh-tasting and oily, acidic and light but complex and zesty.
 Great with nutty chocolates.

 - Guajillo: Commonly sold as New Mexico.
 Ruddy and bold, perhaps the most "peppery."
-Another great contrast for roasted chocolate flavors, though with a deeper and fuller chile flavor and feel than aleppo.
+Another great contrast for roasted chocolate flavors, though with a deeper and fuller chili flavor and feel than aleppo.
 Its bite also compliments floral or light berry flavors.
-This is may favorite all-purpose chile for chocolate.
+This is may favorite all-purpose chili for chocolate.

-- Ancho: The classic moderate chile.
-Good for more muted chile flavor as it's less intense than guajillo.
+- Ancho: The classic moderate chili.
+Good for more muted chili flavor as it's less intense than guajillo.
 Use a milder herbal or citrusy chocolate for something reminiscent of mole.

 - Cascabel: Coffee-like, almost tannic.
-Perfect to accentuate roasted coffee chocolate, though perhaps used in tandem with another, brighter complimentary chile so you have more than a one-note dessert.
+Perfect to accentuate roasted coffee chocolate, though perhaps used in tandem with another, brighter complimentary chili so you have more than a one-note dessert.

 - Chipotle: Overused?
 Possibly, but its rich, sweet and smokey flavor is the best way to bring out the smokiness of a very dark, challenging chocolate.